alussana/nf-project-template/README.md

 ## main.nf

 The main [Nextflow script](https://www.nextflow.io/docs/latest/script.html), containing the workflow that will be executed when calling `nextflow run`.

 Typically it will contain only [workflow](https://www.nextflow.io/docs/latest/workflow.html) definitions, while [process](https://www.nextflow.io/docs/latest/process.html) definitions may be organised in the [`modules/`](#modules/) directory and imported in the main Nextflow file to keep it more readable.

+It already contains `PUBLISH_CONFIG()`, which is used to save the [`nextflow.config`](#nextflowconfig) file among the output files whenever the workflow is ran.
+This is important to automatically keep track of potential tunable parameters specified in `nextflow.config` on which the workflow's results will depend.

 ## nextflow.config